angular/in-memory-web-api/README.md

 }
 ```

+**Notes**

->This library _currently_ assumes that every collection has a primary key called `id`.
+* The in-memory web api library _currently_ assumes that every collection has a primary key called `id`.

+* The `createDb` method can be synchronous or asynchronous.
+It would have to be asynchronous if you initialized your in-memory database service from a JSON file.
+Return the database _object_, an _observable_ of that object, or a _promise_ of that object.
+The tests include an example of all three.

+* The client can send a [`resetDb` command](#commands) request which calls your `createDb` again, passing in the command request information.

+### Import the in-memory web api module

 Register your data store service implementation with the `HttpClientInMemoryWebApiModule`
 in your root `AppModule.imports`